crazyhottommy/pyflow-ChIPseq/README.md

 ### Extra notes on file names
-If one set up a lab, it is necessary to have consistent file naming across all the projects. `TCGA`project is a great example for us to follow.
+If one sets up a lab, it is necessary to have consistent file naming across all the projects. `TCGA`project is a great example for us to follow.
 A [barcode system](https://wiki.nci.nih.gov/display/TCGA/TCGA+barcode) can make your life a lot easier for downstream analysis.

 ![](./TCGA.png)